anajuliateixeiracandido/GildedRose-Refactoring-Kata/python/pasta sem título/gilded-rose-templates/bdd-scenarios.md

     Then the quality should be 23
     And the sellIn should be 4

-  Scenario: Backstage pass becomes worthless after concert
+  Scenario: Backstage pass on concert day (sellIn 0)
     Given a Backstage pass with sellIn 0 and quality 20 When the system updates quality
     Then the quality should be 0